sciZer0/7/v/README.md

 Although, nearly the same might be said about Ethereum  —  Was Ethereum really a fair launch considering how few people had a chance to even hear about it?

-Another example, SOL tokens — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the whole initial token emission went to the community.
+Another example, SOL tokens — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total initial token supply went to the community.

 Ideally, a blockchain must have the ideal Gini coefficient of 0 from day one.